 Homes are built to last 50 or more years.
 No one has a crystal ball to know exactly how people will be using their homes that far into the future, but several features are strongly trending.
 Building professionals may want to consider voluntarily including such features in their homes today to set their clients up for the next 10 to 20 years.

-One of these up-and-coming features for single-family detached homes is pre-wiring for electric vehicle (EV) charging
+One of these up-and-coming features for single-family detached homes is pre-wiring for electric vehicle (EV) charging.
 "It's like in the late '70s to early '80s when we started to hardwire for cable TV in every home," explained Darrel McMaster, owner of Sustainable Homes Inc. in Boerne, Texas.

 Your clients may not own an electric vehicle today, but they may be interested in one in the future and appreciate the value that a home pre-wired for EV may provide down the road.
 As of 2018, the median length of time owners stay in their homes in the United States is 13 years, which suggests many current builds may be up for resale by 2030.

 Several auto manufacturers have announced they are phasing out combustion engine vehicles between 2025 and 2040, and as of 2018, EVs were projected to constitute 20% of annual vehicle sales by 2030.
 An increasing percentage of Americans will probably or definitely own an electric vehicle within the next five to 10 years, with 52% of respondents to recent surveys indicating such in 2021 compared to 15% in 2018.